 There could be many reasons someone might want to fade their brows:

-PMUHub tip: Think before you start fading your brows, esepcially within a month of the treatment, as this is not the final result just yet, so you don’t regret it later.
+Think before you start your microblading fading process, especially within a month of the treatment, as this is not the final result just yet, so you don’t regret it later.
 You might just need a little bit of time to get used to your microbladed brows.

 There are several answers to the question of how to fade your microbladed eyebrows at home.